likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario5/05-DC2_cephmetrics_configuration.md

 <center><img src="scenario5/images/03cephmetrics-backends.png" style="width:1200px;" border=0/></center>

-From the bastion host we are going to create a 3GB file and upload it to our DC2 cluster, then we will download it several times, once the file starts uploading we can switch to grafana and see how the metrics vary, we should see the total throughput and IOPs increase.
+From the bastion host we are going to create a 3GB file and upload it to our DC2 cluster, then we will download it several times, once the file starts downloading we can switch to grafana and see how the metrics vary, we should see the total throughput and IOPs increase.

 ```
 [root@bastion ~]# fallocate -l 3G testfile